googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

-The integration tests build the docker image declared in `.cloudbuild/library_generation/library_generation.Dockerfile`, pull GAPIC repositories, generate the libraries and compares the results with the source code declared in a "golden branch" of the repo.
+The integration tests build the docker image declared in `.cloudbuild/library_generation/library_generation.Dockerfile`, pull GAPIC repositories, generate the libraries and compare the results with the source code declared in a "golden branch" of the repo.

 It requires docker and python (>= 3.12.0) to be installed.